 Occasionally, the strongest named storms push right over too.
-They’re the ones you need to be wary of, as they can cause widespread travel disruption (including cancelled flights) and property damage.
+They’re the ones you need to be wary of, as they can cause widespread travel disruption (including cancelled flights) and property damage, along with landslides that can bring traffic throughout the island to a bit of standstill.
 There are usually between seven and 15 named storms per year.

 The best advice we can give here is to avoid traveling to Jamaica between June and November entirely.
 We know that those cheap flights and dipping hotel rates can be an attractive prospect, but it will heighten your risk of getting caught in a hurricane and things going awry.